giusdp/bevy_talks/docs/src/runtime/variables.md

 # Variables

 Variables are the game state that dialogue reads and writes: has the player accepted the job, how much gold do they carry, what name did they pick.
-Later they will also drive conditions on links and effects on lines.
+They also drive [conditions and scripts](./scripting.md) on entries.

 There are two halves: definitions in the database, and a live store at runtime.